ayarmkt/JS-calculator/README.md

 ## Overview

 A calculator made with Vanilla JavaScript.
-The calculator shows not only the result but also the process of calculation.
+The calculator displays both the calculation process and the result.
 It also supports +/- and % calculation.

 ## Tech Stack
 Tech Stack: HTML | CSS | JavaScript<br>